healthcare-and-life-sciences/aesthetics-center-sales/README.md

 9. Add the Reschedule (Reschedule_Service_Appt_AesCtr) action to the Event page layout.
 (Setup; Object Manager; Event; Page Layouts; Event Layout).

+10. Share the Aesthetics Center Performance Dashboard folder and the Aesthetics Center Reports folder with all users.

 ### Data Creation & Import Steps:

 * N/A